futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 about graphs in a new way.

 ### Enter inductive graphs

-Lists and trees algorithms are much more simple and modular than graph algorithms and do not require additional bookkeeping: why is that?
-For once, their definition is inductive and function definitions using those data structures are also inductive;
-additionally, pattern matching helps a great deal when it comes to clarity and succinctness.
+The paper makes a very interesting observation at some point: lists and trees algorithms are much simpler and more modular than graph algorithms and do not require additional bookkeeping: why is that?
+The answer is two-fold: for once, their definition is inductive and function definitions using those data structures are also inductive and besides that pattern matching helps a great deal when it comes to clarity and succinctness.
 Now let's have a look at the definition of graphs: they are usually defined as a pair `G = (V, E)` where `V` is the set of vertices and `E` the set of edges, where edge is defined as a pair of vertices in `V`.
-Imperative-style algorithms on graphs discover edges and vertices incrementally and usually need to keep track of the visited vertices either using a separate data structure or by defining the graph slightly differently to add new fields.
+Imperative-style algorithms on graphs discover edges and vertices incrementally and usually need to keep track of the visited vertices either using a separate data structure or by storing more data in the data structure representing the graph.
-In this sense the usual definition of graphs is monolithical.
-These are identified as the reasons why algorithms centered around this API are doomed if what they want to achieve is clarity and modularity.
-A valid definition for a graph defined inductively is the following:
+In this sense the usual definition of graphs is monolithical and this is the reasons why algorithms that use this API are doomed if what they strive for clarity and modularity.
+Would it be possible to define graphs inductively?
+If so how?
+A valid definition for a graph data structure defined inductively might look like the following:

 ``` haskell
 infixr 5 :&: